ykotturi/dronuts-2019-group-5/README.md

 ### QA Tools
 1. You should install a linter for your repository, to help manage code style.
 I highly recommend [eslint](https://eslint.org/docs/user-guide/getting-started).

+      > Success Condition:
+      > ```
+      > $ npm test
+      > > dronut-team-test@1.0.0 test /home/derekbro/Projects/dronut-starter
+      > > eslint .
+      >  ```

 2. Because NodeJS projects have many dependencies, it is massively beneficial to use a tool to detect dependency updates and alert you as to potential vulnerabilities.
-You should consider using [GreenKeeper](https://greenkeeper.io/) [David](https://david-dm.org/) or [requires.io](https://requires.io/).
-TODO: pick one here to reccomend
+Normally, I would recommend using a SaaS tool like [GreenKeeper](https://greenkeeper.io/) or [requires.io](https://requires.io/).
+However, as your repository is private, these tools require payment.
+For this project you should install [npm-check](https://www.npmjs.com/package/npm-check).

+      > Success Condition:
+      > ```
+      > $ npm test
+      > > dronut-team-test@1.0.0 test /home/derekbro/Projects/dronut-starter
+      > > eslint . && npm-check
+      >
+      > ❤️  Your modules look amazing.
+Keep up the great work. ❤️
+      >  ```

 3. You should setup a test framework within your application to help with later test-driven development.
 I would highly suggesting using the [Mocha](https://mochajs.org/) framework together with [Chai](http://chaijs.com/), regardless of which web framework you choose.